tos-kamiya/o-o/README.md

 ## What?
 Why?

-Have you ever had trouble with interference between command-invoking command and redirect?
+Have you ever had trouble with interference between a command-invoking command and redirection?

 For example, a command line: